About

 Teaching

-In the Autumn term 2022, I am co-teaching Algorithmic Foundations 2 (with Gethin Norman), and Functional Programming (with Jeremy Singer).
+In Semester 1 2023/24, I am co-teaching Algorithmic Foundations 2 (with Gethin Norman), and Functional Programming (with Jeremy Singer).

 I'm happy to meet to discuss course content and coursework; if my office door (510C in the Sir Alwyn Williams Building) is open, just knock.
 If you'd like to set up a meeting, please send me an e-mail.